-1 CHECK THE OIL LEVEL
+1 CHECK THE OIL LEVEL Insufficient oil results in premature wear and conse

 Insufficient oil results in premature wear and consequently to engine damage.

 2 FUEL

 Check that there is sufficient fuel in the tank; when closing the filler cap, check that the tank venting hose is free of kinks.